version-release

 • Create a release/v{version} branch from canary

-• Push and create a PR — title must be 🚀 release: v{version}
+• Push and create PR — title must be 🚀 release: v{version}

-• Inform the user that merging the PR will automatically trigger the release
+• Inform the user that merge will auto-trigger release

 Patch Release